Weston meteorite: Debris field and naming

-Historical & Scientific Significance
+Historical and scientific significance

 Fragments from the fall were collected, documented, and chemically analyzed by Yale University professors Benjamin Silliman and James Luce Kingsley.
 The Weston meteorite is the first meteorite to fall in the New World which was documented in such a manner, marking the beginning of meteorite science in the United States.
 Fragments of the meteorite remain within the Yale meteorite collection, which is the oldest such collection in the United States.

-The meteorite was also written on at the time by Nathaniel Bowditch, calculating size and trajectory of the meteor.
+The meteorite was also written about, at the time, by Nathaniel Bowditch, calculating the size and trajectory of the meteor.